robsann/ElasticStackLab/procedure.md

 ## Elastic Stack Installation

 ### Elasticsearch Installation
 Elasticsearch is the distributed search and analytics engine at the heart of the Elastic Stack.
-Elasticsearch is where the indexing, search, and analysis magic happens.
+It is where the indexing, search, and analysis magic happens.

 1. Download and install the public signing key to be able to install from the apt repository:
     ```